 If you have a vagina or have seen one up close, you may be wondering how a penis is able to fit in one — let alone how a baby manages to use it as an exit.
 That’s a great question, and the answer is that vaginas have the ability to expand both for penetration (with a penis, toy or fingers) or for childbirth.
 Most vaginas are 3 to 4 inches deep from their opening to the tip of the cervix.
 When a person with a vagina gets aroused and more blood flows to the area, it allows the canal to expand and lengthen.

-Back in the day when we didn't question what old white men said, Sigmund Freud's idea that vaginal orgasms were experienced by "mature" women, while clitoral orgasms were only for "immature" girls was accepted as common knowledge.
-Not to mention the idea that orgasms courtesy of the vagina (i.e., through penetration) is hella heteronormative.
+Back in the day when we didn’t question what old white men said, Sigmund Freud’s idea that vaginal orgasms were experienced by “mature” women, while clitoral orgasms were only for “immature” girls — and this was accepted as common knowledge.
+Not only is that incorrect and reductive (since there are numerous ways to ‘gasm), but the idea that orgasms courtesy of the vagina (i.e., through penetration) are somehow superior is hella heteronormative.

 Now, we know that’s total bullshit and that many people with vulvas can only orgasm through clitoral stimulation (and they’re not immature at all, Sigmund).
 In fact, only 1 in 5 women report that they are able to have a vaginal orgasm.
 At the end of the day, there’s no such thing as a “superior” type of orgasm, nor is having an orgasm the be-all and end-all of sex — what’s important is that all parties involved are safe, consenting and enjoying themselves.

 So, as you can see, there’s a lot to know about that little opening between the legs of about half the population.
 Now go out and spread those… facts.